ArtificialIntelligenceToolkit/conx-notebooks/HowToRun/README.md

 * [Microsoft's Azure](https://notebooks.azure.com/), [More Information](https://notebooks.azure.com/help)
 * [IBM's Cognitive Class](https://datascientistworkbench.com/), [More information](http://support.datascientistworkbench.com/knowledgebase)

 You'll need to do the `pip install` commands from the following section.
 However, services like Colab and Cocalc allow the sharing of notebooks with others.
 Some allow persistent storage of your notebooks.
+Google's Colab offers runtimes with GPU support.

 ## Manage Your Own Install